pbrisbin/ex-lint/README.md

 % cabal install ex-lint
 ```

+*Note: not yet on Hackage, install from source for now*

 ## Usage

-Add expected results in your markdown, like so:
+Format examples in your markdown like so:

 ````md
 This is some markdown.
 Here is a good example: